Retroperitoneal Lymph Node Dissection

 A.Template dissection limits for right-sided tumors consist of ureter (lateral), midpoint of aorta (medial), bifurcation of iliac vessels (inferior) and renal hilum (superior).B.
 Template dissection limits for left-sided tumors consist of ureter (lateral), midpoint of vena cava (medial), bifurcation of iliac vessels (distal) and renal hilum (superior).

-Post-chemotherapy RPLND
+Primary RPLND

+In many situations, particularly those with more advanced disease, patients receive chemotherapy rather than an RPLND.
 For some men treated with chemotherapy, lymph nodes in the retroperitoneum will not respond to chemotherapy or slowly grow after a period of shrinkage.
 In these cases, the retroperitoneal mass can be a viable tumor (10–15%) or teratoma (40–50%).
 Teratoma in the retroperitoneum is not responsive to chemotherapy and will continue to grow until it compresses a vital structure like the inferior vena cava or intestines — a process called growing teratoma syndrome.

 A post-chemotherapy RPLND is an extremely challenging surgery.
 Chemotherapy can cause lymph nodes in the retroperitoneum to fuse to important surrounding structures including the aorta, vena cava, intestines and kidneys.
-Safely removing the cancerous lymph nodes involves precise dissection and often removal of adjacent organs rather than risk of major vascular or bowel injury.
+Safely removing the cancerous lymph nodes involves precise dissection and often removal of adjacent organs rather than risk major vascular or bowel injury.
 Most post-chemotherapy RPLNDs are performed in a team approach, with vascular, general and thoracic surgeons available on a case-by-case basis.
 The surgery most often involves a large incision along the entire length of the abdomen and a hospital stay of three to five days.
 Recovery can take as long as two to four weeks before feeling 100%.
 However, post-chemotherapy RPLND can be a lifesaving surgery and, when performed at expert centers, has excellent outcomes.

 RPLND Complications